Start Designing for Free!

 By Bliss & Bone

-Save the date wording follows simpler rules than wedding invitation wording, but couples still overthink it.
-A save the date has one job: tell your guests a wedding is happening, give them the date and location, and ask them to hold it.
+Save the date wording has one job: tell guests a wedding is happening, give them the date and location, and ask them to hold it.
 Everything else is optional.
-This guide covers what to include, five complete wording examples you can use as-is, and the common mistakes worth avoiding before you send.
+This guide covers what every save the date must include, twenty complete wording examples organized by style and tone, and the mistakes couples make before sending.

-What to Include on a Save the Date
+What to Write on a Save the Date

-Every save the date needs four things: the couple's names, the wedding date, the city and state (or destination), and a line confirming that a formal invitation will follow.
-That last part matters more than couples expect.
-Guests who receive a save the date without "invitation to follow" sometimes treat it as the invitation itself and show up without RSVPing.
+Every save the date needs four elements: the couple's names, the wedding date, the city and state (or destination), and a line confirming a formal invitation will follow.
+That last piece matters more than most couples expect.
+Without "invitation to follow," guests sometimes treat the save the date as the invitation itself and show up without RSVPing.

 Save the Date Wording Examples